Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jul 5
 Having some trouble implementing handling async functions inside the running simulation.
 I will use it to send the request but still lower the inventory and other stuff.
 I'm using asyncio but I cant seem to implement it correctly.

+Jul 8
-Jul 8The warehouse manager needts to recieve the info from the simulation.
+The warehouse manager needts to recieve the info from the simulation.
 Then he places the information into the app.

+Jul 9
+The simulation with simpy might not be the best approach, simpy doesn't seem to work with async functions or threading.
+I was hoping on using it to trigger events outside the simulation but that doesn't seem to be possible.
+I'm going to take a look at other things like APS scheduler, or just try to create my own simulation engine.
+I managed to make some progress using only threading, it doesn't seem like a good idea because of all the complexity of managing thread security and other things that come with threading.
+I'm trying to mix async and threading but it still feels off.